 Local's Guide to Cross Country Skiing in Fernie, BC

-Easily accessed from Historic Downtown Fernie, the trail system at the Fernie Golf Course features 12 km's of groomed, beginner level terrain with epic wide-open views of the surrounding Rocky Mountains.
+Easily accessed from Historic Downtown Fernie, the trail system at the Fernie Golf Club features 12 km's of groomed, beginner level terrain with epic wide-open views of the surrounding Rocky Mountains.
 At the trailhead by The Clubhouse (not open in winter), you'll find the Trail & Info Sign, with a dropbox for the purchase of day passes.
 These trails are only for XC skiers and no dogs are allowed.

 Fernie Alpine Resort has 9 kilometres of groomed trails located off of Lot 4 Parking Area.
 There are a few hills on both the short and long loop providing a good work-out.
 Trails are free to use and visitors are encouraged to use the resort facilities.